-These pumpkin brownies are absolutely delicious and so easy to make.
+These pumpkin brownies (UK recipe) are absolutely delicious and so easy to make.
 The mix of fudgy chocolate brownie and pumpkin is a match made in heaven.
 These pumpkin pie brownies are a perfect Halloween dessert and a great way to use up your leftover pumpkin from pumpkin carving.

 This is a pumpkin brownies UK recipe but has a conversion for US measurements too.
 You can use homemade pumpkin puree or shop-bought pumpkin puree.

 Plus I’m convinced that the pumpkin in some way makes it a tiny bit healthier than normal.
 Well it does now contain some tasty vegetable puree so that has to count if only a little bit.